wernerjoss/hugo-fullcalendar/README.md

 So I decided to implement some additional settings for the plugin, which can be used to correct for date/time shifts for single/recurring events (yes, it is unfortunately necessary to handle those separately, even w.r. to Daylight Saving Times).
 Anyone having issues with incorrectly displayed Events Times, can now fiddle with these settings until everything looks ok - see the Hints in the admin backend.
 Of course, this is not a really satisfactory Solution, I think the real cause is buried in some bugs of the fc4 release.
 Maybe (hopefully) the fc5 incarnations are better suited to this - porting this Plugin to fc5 is planned anyway, but will probably not happen in the near future.
 So, for the time beeing, I hope most users can live with the workarounds presented here from Plugin Version 0.3.0.

+With the port to fullcalendar.io/icalendar, these issues should (hopefully) be resolved, however, this is not tested/confirmed yet !

 ## Credits

-This Shortcode is built on [fullcalendar.io](https://fullcalendar.io), [jakubroztocil/rrule](https://github.com/jakubroztocil/rrule) and [jsical](http://mozilla-comm.github.io/ical.js) - Javascript parser for rfc5545
+Until v1.2.0, this Shortcode is built on [fullcalendar.io](https://fullcalendar.io), [jakubroztocil/rrule](https://github.com/jakubroztocil/rrule) and [jsical](http://mozilla-comm.github.io/ical.js) - Javascript parser for rfc5545.
+From v1.3.0, it relies solely on fullcalendar.io and [npm ical](https://www.npmjs.com/package/ical).

 ## To Do

-* make Configuration easier and Update-safe by Parameters to the Shortcode
-* (maybe) Upgrade included Fullcalendar.io to Version 5 (currently: Version 4)
+* make this a theme (hugo submodule) or a hugo module for easier installation